 8. Drinking water helps you to build muscle mass

 Strength training causes dehydration through sweating, which can affect muscle recovery, and thus it will not help increase your muscle mass.
-Drinking water prevents dehydration and prevents hunger because an empty stomach can make you think you are hungry.
+Drinking water prevents dehydration and hunger because an empty stomach can make you think you are hungry.
 In addition, drinking more water improves lean muscles.

 9. Eat 90% whole foods